January 1992 (1st revision)

 The placement of a lockout device on an energy-isolating device, in accordance with an established procedure, ensuring that the energy-isolating device and the equipment being controlled cannot be operated until the lockout device is removed.

 Any type of energy that can operate equipment, cause movement, or cause injury directly from the energy source.
-Common types of power are electricity, air or gas under pressure, gravity, springs, oil or water under pressure and steam.
+Common types of power are electricity, air or gas under pressure, gravity, springs, oil or water under pressure, steam, some chemicals and radiation.

 Residual Electrical Power: